1.3 National youth strategy

 One of the programme’s main goals is to establish the youth policy perspective as part of public sector decision-making.
 The programme will help the effective use of resources from various sectors aimed at improving the conditions in which young people grow and live.
 The core content of the programme is to set out more detailed objectives and measures necessary to achieve the goals defined in the Government programme as well as other government strategies and programmes.

-In accordance with the current government programme, the main themes of the National Youth Work and Youth Policy Programme for the years 2020-2023 are the prevention of social exclusion and the enhancement of inclusion and involvement.
+In accordance still with the eartlier government programme, the main themes of the National Youth Work and Youth Policy Programme for the years 2020-2023 are the prevention of social exclusion and the enhancement of inclusion and involvement.
 Social exclusion will be prevented more effectively by ensuring equal opportunities for a meaningful life for all youths.
 The programme includes three targets which will be used to achieve these goals: 1) Young people will have prerequisites for smoothly running daily lives – Social exclusion will be reduced; 2) Young people will have the means and the skills for participation, and for exerting influence; 3) Young people will have trust in society – Non-discrimination and security will be strengthened.

 In addition to the government’s youth policy objectives and their related measures, the programme includes objectives for the youth sector’s european and international activities and defines the priorities of Finland’s selected national youth work centres of excellence.

 The programme also describes how the monitoring and the evaluation of the programme is to be implemented.
 In addition, the programme included a description of the situation of young people, based upon statistical data and research on children and young people.

 The programme encompasses all young people under 29 years of age, as referred to in the Youth Act.
 The key measures determined in the programme are, however, targeted at improving the living conditions of young people in the core group of youth, or roughly between 12 and 25 years of age.